jharlow/www/src/posts/beware-broken-metaphors.md

 What can we do about it?
 Well, first, it's worth highlighting that you are both most at risk from, and most likely to accept failed metaphors when you are first building a mental model of something.
 That has two implications for us:

-1. When we are building mental models for ourselves, we should apply special scrutiny to the metaphors that we encounter or are supplied to us
+1. When we are building mental models for ourselves, we should apply special scrutiny to the metaphors that we encounter
 2. When we are mentoring others toward understanding, we pay attention to the metaphors we use ourselves to avoid infecting others with inadequate ones

 We should be cautious when the thing we are comparing a thing to has some level of prestige.
 This isn't always the case, but you'll notice that the examples I gave above are all examples of models that emerged in the infancy of a new sector that happens to compare themselves to an existing, respected profession.
 We tend to gravitate towards comparisons that we want, which can be distinct from what is.